Alpaca/Llama Husbandry experience

 Non-Canadians are considered for apprenticeships.
 If accepted non-Canadians must provide proof of medical insurance.
 Via Rail provides service direct to our site.
 This is the preferred method of arrival.
 Arrival by bus to McBride; nearby on highway 16, or via airlines to Prince George will require advance coordination.
 Special requests are $65/trip.

 If you are accepted into the program, you will be notified by email or phone.
 Upon notification you will be asked to pay a non-refundable deposit of $150 in order to reserve your space.
-See Payment Options link.
+See the Store.
 Balance of programme(s) selected is due upon arrival.

 Hostel style shared bedrooms, a river side cabin, and camp sites are available for the entire course.
 There are compost toilets, indoor and an outdoor shower.
 Conditions at the Ecovillage are primitive and tight but livable.
 We share a community building known as the Common House.
 There is a shared kitchen and dining area, living room, hard-wired internet access, and clothes washing facilities.